 You might, for instance, think of the \$25 you found in the street differently from the \$25 you earned from three hours working in a fast food restaurant.
-The street money might well be treated as "mad money" with little rational regard to getting the best value.
+You might treat the street money as "mad money" with little rational regard to getting the best value.
 This is in one sense strange, since it is still equivalent to three hours of hard work in the restaurant.
-Yet the "easy come-easy go" mentality replaces the rational economizer because of the situation, or context, in which the money was attained.
+Yet the "easy come-easy go" mentality replaces the rational economizer because of the situation, or context, in which you attained the money.